So you want to get off the grid and see the world? We don’t blame you, and living in a van is a perfect way to do it.

 Sweaters can easily last 4 or 5 days before they’re past their freshest.

 Packing merino wool clothes helps because they stay clean and fresh for much longer than cotton and other fabrics.
 It dries quickly too.

 We find the best way to get our bedding clean is to use a laundromat.
-2 sets of bed linen is a must, so we don’t have to rely on the same day service.
+2 sets of bed linen are a must, so we don’t have to rely on the same-day service.

 Storing dirty laundry is often an afterthought when designing campervan layouts.
 It was for us too!